Finding & Evaluating Sources

 Research always starts with a question.
 It might not always be stated outright, but every time you look something up on your phone, you have a question—there's a gap in your knowledge that you want to fill.
 Once you have a general sense of a topic you're interested in, that's when you're ready to saddle your horse--formulate a more specific research question.
 Trust me, you want your horse (topic) to be saddled and ready before you get on the road or you'll be in for a bumpy ride.

 “You have to find a better reason than ‘it’s an assignment’ to devote weeks to your research and for your readers to spend time reading your article.
 You’ll find that better reason when you can ask a question whose answer solves a problem that you can convince readers to care about.
 That question and problem are what will make readers think your research is worth their time.” from The Craft of Research (Booth, Colomb, and Williams, p.
 35)

 Figure out where the gaps of knowledge are (secondary research)

 Fill one of those gaps with some kind of action that creates new knowledge—be it a survey, experiment, analysis, longitudinal study, product, etc. (primary research)

 Publish the results of that action or create a prototype

 Start the process over again

 So in order to find a narrow enough topic to study and to be ready to go to the next step in the research process, you need to come up with a strong research question.
-You might be tempted to skip this step, but trust me that if you can take the time now to devise a narrow, specific research question, the next step in the research process--database searching--will be much, much easier.
+You might be tempted to skip this step, but if you can take the time now to saddle your horse (by devising a narrow, specific research question), the next stretch of the research process journey—database searching—will be much, much easier.